 The sun was setting again, in a similar burst of orange to the evening before.
 The only bucket that had survived the test of time in the fisherman's hut leaked and had to be refilled often, but it would hold water long enough for the child to bathe his father's flushed face and neck with an old cloth.

-Once his father woke, jolted some by his son spilling the last of the water from the leaking bucket over his eyes.
+Once his father woke, jolted by his son spilling the last of the water from the leaking bucket over his eyes.
 He looked up dazedly at his son.
 Then his head fell back again.

 "No!
 Daddy!
 Daddy, wake up!
 Please, tell me what I should do.
 Daddy!"